umar-TradeVerse/candle-to-candle/README.md

 Shares the CoinDCX API key/secret with TradeVerse (account-level key, no conflict since symbols don't overlap).

-## Strategy (confirmed spec — updated 2026-07-22)
+## Strategy (confirmed spec — REDESIGNED 2026-07-28)

+**Entry logic changed significantly.
+Post-entry management did not.**

+### Opening Range (unchanged)
 - 4H candles, IST.
-6 candles/day: 01:30, 05:30, 09:30, 13:30, 17:30, 21:30.
+The **01:30–05:30 IST candle** (built from the 1:30/2:30/3:30/4:30
+  hourly bars) marks the day's **Opening Range** — its high/low.
-- **Trading days: full week (Mon–Sun)**.
-Originally Tue–Fri only, back when this ran both BTC and GOLD (GOLD trades Mon–Fri only, so Tue–Fri was a shared-calendar compromise).
-GOLD has since been dropped entirely (see below) and BTC trades 24/7, so there's no constraint left — full week, including weekends.
+- **Trading days: full week (Mon–Sun)** — no calendar constraint since GOLD (Mon-Fri only) was dropped and BTC trades 24/7.

-- Each day: the **01:30 candle closes** (i.e. the 4H candle built from the 1:30, 2:30,
-  3:30, 4:30 hourly bars, closing at 5:30) → its high/low becomes the day's reference range.
-- Watch **every later candle that day** for a close beyond the range:
-  - close above range-high → **long**
-  - close below range-low → **short**
-  - a candle wicking through both sides → direction decided by where the **close** lands
-- **Initial SL** = opposite extreme of the 01:30 candle, extended **0.5–1% further out** (buffer so a wick-touch doesn't stop us out on noise).
+### Entry — confirmation-based, on 15m candles (NEW)
+The old "any candle closing beyond the OR triggers immediate entry" is gone.
+Entry now requires a two-candle confirmation on the 15m timeframe:

+1. **Candle 1** touches/breaks the OR high or low (a candle piercing both sides is ambiguous — skipped, not resolved by guessing).
+2. **Candle 2** (the very next 15m candle) must **CLOSE beyond** that OR level **and not touch it again** (no wick back through) — this is "confirmation"/"acceptance".
+   If Candle 2 fails this (retests the level, or doesn't close beyond it), the attempt is discarded and the bot goes back to scanning for a fresh Candle 1 later the same day — this does **not** consume the day's one-trade allowance.
+3. Once confirmed, the bot waits for a **later candle to CLOSE beyond Candle 2's high** (long) / **low** (short) — that's the actual entry trigger.
+Live/intra-candle price crossing it does NOT count; a close is required, same as the OR confirmation.
+4. While waiting for that trigger, the setup is **invalidated** if any candle closes back beyond the *original* OR level — back to scanning for a fresh Candle 1.
+5. **Initial SL = Candle 2's low (long) / high (short)** — extended 0.5–1% further out
+   (buffer against wick stop-outs).
+This is a change from before: SL used to be based on the OR candle itself; now it's based on the confirmation candle, which is typically much tighter.
+6. **Max 1 trade per day.** No re-entry same day after a stop-out.

+### Post-entry management (UNCHANGED)
+- Once in a position, switch to **4H synthetic candles** (5:30–9:30, 9:30–13:30,
+  13:30–17:30, 17:30–21:30, 21:30–1:30).
-- On every subsequent candle close, **ratchet the SL** to that candle's low (long) / high (short), same buffer applied.
+- On every 4H close, **ratchet the SL** to that candle's low (long) / high (short), same buffer.
 Ratchet only tightens, never loosens.
-Every candle close now logs the check explicitly (candle extreme, current SL, candidate SL, tightened-or-not) — not just when it actually changes.
-- **No re-entry same day** after a stop-out.
-- Trade can run across multiple days — only exits are: trailing SL hit, or manual `/close`.
-  (The old mandatory Friday force-close no longer applies now that weekends are trading days — there's no "gap" left to protect against.)
 - **No fixed take-profit** — the trail is the only automated exit.
+- Position can run across multiple days uninterrupted — no forced close.
-- Zero indicators.
+- Zero indicators anywhere.
 Pure OHLC.
 - **₹10,000 position size, 10x leverage**, INR margin, BTC only.

 ## Why GOLD was dropped